IQTLabs/GitGeo/README.md

 - Add visualization capability
 - Add codacy integration and badge
 - Add capability of reading through commits and, specifically, (1) determine if GitHub commit rights can be inferred.
+- Add capability of predicting location via a model given only timestamp from commit and from commit-related data.

 ## Known bugs